Kings-World/sapphire-plugins/.github/CONTRIBUTING.md

 ## Contributing to the code

 **The issue tracker is only for issue reporting or proposals/suggestions.
-If you have a question, please use the discussions section**.
+If you have a question, please use [Discussions]**.

 To contribute to this repository, feel free to create a new fork of the repository and submit a pull request.
 We highly suggest [ESLint] to be installed in your text editor or IDE of your choice to ensure builds from GitHub Actions do not